Dr. Eric Leuthardt

 In 2004, Dr. Leuthardt’s work in brain-computer interfaces and neuroprosthetics – studying how the brain encodes information and developing devices that are controlled by thoughts – caught the attention of MIT’s Technology Review, which named him one of its top 35 innovators under 35.
 Intellectual Ventures Founder and CTO Edward Jung sat on the jury panel for the TR35 award and invited Dr. Leuthardt to become one of Intellectual Ventures’ senior inventors.
 Dr. Leuthardt had read about Jung’s work with Intellectual Ventures in a Technology Review article from the previous year, and he became the first physician in the group of senior inventors.

 Over the past seven years, Dr. Leuthardt has been an integral part of Intellectual Ventures’ invention sessions, personally recruiting physicians from different specialties to help the company invent in the biomedical field.
-He’s a prolific inventor named on around 80 issued patents and another 720 or more patent applications owned by Intellectual Ventures.
+He’s a prolific inventor named on more than 400 issued patents and another 720 or more patent applications owned by Intellectual Ventures.
 “By one respected ranking organization, I’m currently the most prolific physician inventor right now when it comes to United States patent applications,” says Dr. Leuthardt.
 “As far as all inventors, I’m probably in the top five in that category.”

 Intellectual Ventures’ Cross-Disciplinary Approach to Invention